-Category Does not meet expectations Meets expectations Exceeds expectations Accessibility Very few graphical site elements, such as images and buttons, have alternative text tags.
-Some graphical site elements, such as images and buttons, have alternative text tags.
-All graphical site elements, such as images and buttons, have alternative text tags.
+Category Does not meet expectations Meets expectations Exceeds expectations Accessibility Very few elements, such as text, images and buttons, can be read by a screen reader.
+Users cannot navigate the application using only the keyboard.
+Some elements, such as text, images and buttons, can be read by a screen reader.
+Most of the application can be navigated by using only the keyboard.
+All elements, such as text, images and buttons, can be read by a screen reader.
+The entire application can be navigated by using only the keyboard.
 Drawing Illustrations and buttons are poorly drawn, not always using appropriate drawing and effects tools.
 Illustrations and buttons are drawn in a sufficient manner, using a range of drawing and effects tools.
 Illustrations and buttons are cleanly and clearly drawn, effectively using the full range of drawing and effects tools.
 Color panels Color is not consistently applied and panels are usually not configured for the web.
 Color is consistently applied most of the time, and panels are usually configured for the web.
 Color is consistently applied, and panels are configured for the web.
 Optimization The quality of images is not sufficient, or the file size is too large.
 Images have a satisfactory balance of quality and file size.
 Images have an excellent balance of quality and file size.
 Tool use Student frequently has to ask what tool to use to create desired elements and effects.
 Does not independently use available information about the tools.
 Does not use tools efficiently.
 Student usually knows what tool to use to create desired elements and effects but sometimes needs to be reminded to use available information about the tools.
 Uses most tools efficiently.
 Student knows what tool to use to create desired elements and effects or uses resources effectively and independently to find out.
 Uses tools efficiently.